 - DePaul uses a “more likely than not” standard in its SCP to determine if a violation occurred.

-- Be conducted by officials who receive annual trauma informed training on sexual violence and how to conduct a hearing process that is fair and impartial;
+- Be conducted by officials who receive annual trauma informed training on sexual and relationship violence and how to conduct a hearing process that is fair and impartial;

 - Provide the survivor/complainant and the referred student the same opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice, including an attorney;